Application, Fees & Funding

 Care Leavers and Foyer Residents Bursary

-An additional annual non income-assessed bursary of £1,550 is offered to eligible home (UK) undergraduate full-time students, who have previously spent a significant time in care (some of which has been in their teens) or are currently living or have lived in sheltered accommodation or a Foyer Federation (for a significant period of time for reasons related to their physical or mental well-being).
+An additional annual non income-assessed bursary of £1,700 is offered to eligible home (UK) undergraduate full-time students, who have previously spent a significant time in care (some of which has been in their teens) or are currently living or have lived in sheltered accommodation or a Foyer Federation (for a significant period of time for reasons related to their physical or mental well-being).
 Conditions apply so contact us for more details.
 Evidence will be required when you apply.
+Find out more about support for care leavers.

 Students choosing to study for a first degree have different circumstance and needs.
 At Portsmouth we’re committed to ensuring that all students capable of benefitting from higher education are not deterred for financial reasons.